regebro/BigBad3/slides.rst

     And the biggest issue is bytes/strings/unicode.

     But avoiding strings, bytes and Unicode is less easy.

     And the biggest issue is that the API for bytes and strings are slightly different.
     For example, if you iterate over a string, the values you get are one-character strings.
     However, if you iterate over a bytes string, you get integers!
-    There are other differences as well, and this makes it hard to support both bytes and strings with the same API, which is something you often want to do.
+    There are other differences as well, and this makes it hard to support both bytes and strings with the same API.
-    You get similar problems with supporting both strings and Unicode under Python 2.
-    For example, the new io.StringIO class will only work with Unicode.

 ----